How can we use Smart City Analytics in practice?

-The field of modern Digital Twins is quickly gaining importance, especially when we consider growing capabilities offered by the development of the Big Data tech industry.
-Gathering huge amounts of data has become easier and more efficient than ever and scientists are chasing each other to find out new and better ways to use the data to our advantage.
+The field of modern Digital Twins is quickly gaining importance, especially when we consider the growing capabilities offered by the development of the Big Data tech industry.
+Gathering huge amounts of data has become easier and more efficient than ever, and scientists are chasing each other to find out new and better ways to use the data to our advantage.

 When we pass the stage of analysing historical trends and understanding where we are now, we start focusing on what lies ahead of us.
 This is where predictive analytics, powered by machine learning, becomes invaluable.

 When our client asked us for guidance in the field of AI, they had already worked on a Digital Twin for one of the largest cities in the world.
 Together, we focused on adding a predictive capability to the system.
-Two major use-cases connected to public transportation were investigated - predicting a number of Bus Entries and modeling arrival times of the buses.
+Two major use-cases connected to public transportation were investigated – predicting a number of Bus Entries and modelling arrival times of the buses.

 First, we performed a careful data diagnostic and defined the possible scope of prediction – its’ time frame, granularity, finding additional data sources, and investigating the ability to connect the solution to the existing backend.